warmbowski/sea-201d5/week-1/class-04/support.md

 #Supporting Information
+##Before you begin
+Confirm that you have created a Pull request for Wednesday's work, and merged to the Master branch.

 ##Pair Programming Basics
 In pair programming there are two developers working on a single body of code on a single computer.
 One member of the pair is the driver, and this person will be the one doing all of the typing actual work on the laptop.
 The other member of the pair is the navigator, and this person will work with only their voice and their thoughts.
 The navigator does not touch the keyboard, nor does the navigator work on their laptop "on the side."
 The navigator is fully engaged with the work that the pair is doing, using at most a piece of scratch paper to sketch diagrams, take notes, or list ideas.
 Again, the navigator does not touch the keyboard, nor does the navigator work on their laptop "on the side."